Asus LaptopAsus UX501

 Even worse, the service returned my Zenbook with 2 new defects: the memory card and keyboard backlit were no longer working.

 What can I do to fix these two problems myself?
-I opened the case and noticed that the cables seemed to be properly connected to related cards.
+I opened the case and noticed that the cables seemed to be properly connected to the related cards.

 Thanks for the answers